nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case3/README.md

 The RML mapping rules for the four-step semantic enrichment process are provided in [1](src/dvmMappingFlow_Step1_2026.ttl), [2](src/dvmMappingFlow_Step2_2026.ttl), [3](src/dvmMappingFlow_Step3_2026.ttl) and [4](src/dvmMappingFlow_Step4_2026.ttl).

-Before starting the enrichment process, the PostgreSQL database, created using our [dataset](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/data), and the GraphDB triple store were set up on an _AWS EC2 r6i.2xlarge_ instance.
+Before starting the enrichment process, the PostgreSQL database (database name: _dvm_), created using our [dataset](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/data).And the GraphDB triple store were set up on an _AWS EC2 r6i.2xlarge_ instance.

 1. Step 1: Accesses data from the PostgreSQL database (_dvm_).
 The generated RDF triples must be transferred to the knowledge graph stored in the _dvicmap_ triple store in GraphDB.
    After loading the RDF data into GraphDB, enable GeoSPARQL spatial indexing by executing the following SPARQL query in the dvicmap repository: